Are you struggling to address poor performance with a direct report?

 If there are insufficient in-house training opportunities you may want to advocate for another solution such as mentorship from industry experts and professional development opportunities from outsourced training providers.

 After the employee agrees to work toward improving their performance, set a follow-up date to discuss their progress and any blockers they may be experiencing.
+Also, in the long run, an employee training and development plan may help new and experienced employees learn, grow, and progress.

 Here’s what you’ll cover in a follow-up meeting: